 Skip to contents

-Monte Carlo simulations are computer experiments designed to study the performance of statistical methods under known data-generating conditions (Morris, White, & Crowther, 2019).
-Methodologists use simulations to examine questions such as: (1) how does ordinary least squares regression perform if errors are heteroskedastic?
-(2) how does the presence of missing data affect treatment effect estimates from a propensity score analysis?
+Monte Carlo simulations are computer experiments used to study the performance of statistical methods under known data-generating conditions (Morris, White, & Crowther, 2019).
+Methodologists use simulations to examine questions such as: (1) how do confidence intervals from ordinary least squares regression perform if errors are heteroskedastic?
+(2) how does the presence of missing data affect impact estimates from a propensity score analysis?
 (3) how does cluster robust variance estimation perform when the number of clusters is small?
-To answer such questions, we conduct experiments by simulating thousands of datasets based on pseudo-random sampling, applying statistical methods, and evaluating how well those statistical methods recover the true data-generating conditions (Morris et al., 2019).
+To answer such questions, one can conduct experiments by simulating thousands of datasets based on pseudo-random sampling, applying statistical methods, and evaluating how well those statistical methods recover the true data-generating conditions (Morris et al., 2019).

-The goal of simhelpers is to assist in running simulation studies.
+The goal of simhelpers is to streamline the process of developing and running a simulation study.
 The package includes two main tools.
 First, it includes a collection of functions to calculate measures of estimator performance such as bias, root mean squared error, rejection rates, and confidence interval coverage.
-The functions also calculate the associated Monte Carlo standard errors (MCSE) of the performance measures.
-These functions are divided into three major categories of performance criteria: absolute criteria, relative criteria, and criteria to evaluate hypothesis testing.
+These functions also calculate the associated Monte Carlo standard errors (MCSE) for the performance measures.
+The performance calculation functions are divided into three major categories based on the type of measures they calculate: absolute criteria, relative criteria, and inference or classification criteria.
 The functions are designed to play well with dplyr and fit easily into a %>%-centric workflow (Wickham et al., 2019).

 Installation